dotnet/csharpstandard/standard/statements.md

 >         break;
 > }
 > ```
 > is valid because no switch section has a reachable end point.
-Unlike C and C++, execution of a switch section is not permitted to "fall through" to the next switch section, and the example
+Unlike C and C++, execution of a switch section is not permitted to “fall through” to the next switch section, and the example
 > ```csharp
 > switch (i)
 > {